qiuyixuan/Code_Comprehension_Platform/README.md

-# NeatCode: Code Comprehension Platform
+# NeatCode: A Code Comprehension and Debugging Platform